 A USPTO Registered Patent Agent is a licensed patent practitioner.
 A patent practitioner is a person who is licensed by the United States Patent and Trademark Office (USPTO) to represent inventions and prosecute patents.
-For inventions, when it comes to patent services both patent agents and patent attorneys can help inventors seek patent protection for their inventions.
+For inventions, when it comes to patenting services both patent agents and patent attorneys can help inventors seek patent protection for their inventions.
 Inventors get the same client controlled confidentiality privilege with all licensed patent practitioners whether or not the practitioner is also a licensed lawyer.
-Read about patent confidentiality (disclosing and invention).

-How to Verify a License to Practice Patenting?
+How to Verify a USPTO License to Practice Patenting?

 You can verify a persons license to practice represent inventors and prosecute patents at the Office of Enrollment and Discipline at USPTO.
 Click here to search for a patent practitioner at the USPTO.
-You can search by name, business or firm name, city, state, country, and registration number.
+You can search by the persons name, business or firm name, city, state, country, and registration number.
 We highly recommend verifying the USPTO license for any person offering to help you with seeking patent protection for your invention.
 There are many more people out there looking to help than there are actual licensed practitioners.
 Be sure to check, any person licensed will be able to give you their license number for easy verification.

-Carson Patent‘s licensed patent practitioner is a patent attorney and a biomedical engineer.
+Carson Patent‘s owner is a licensed patent practitioner is an attorney and a biomedical engineer.
 Greg was a patent agent before he became a patent attorney.
 Greg is available for consultations online by video and audio (free consultation links are available on our contact page).
-Importantly, our team includes a collection of licensed agents that offer exceptionally deep knowledge and expertise to help with even the most highly specialized inventions in all areas.
-All of our services are directed and supervised by our patent attorney.
-Contact us to start the 5 steps to patent for your invention.
-You can verify the patenting licenses of our team members with links under their listing on the our team page.
+Importantly, our team includes a collection of licensed agents and attorneys that offer exceptionally deep knowledge and expertise to help with even the most highly specialized inventions in virtually all areas.

 What Does a Patent Agent Do?

-When it comes to helping inventors seek patent protection for their inventions, agents do the same things that attorneys do.
+When it comes to helping inventors seek patent protection for their inventions, patent agents do the same things that patent attorneys do.
 Just like a patent attorney, a patent agent is a licensed patent practitioner.
 So, like patent attorneys, they generally do what a patent practitioner does.
 Specifically, all patent practitioners are licensed to work with inventors and entrepreneurs to:

-- Evaluate New and Existing Products and Processes
+- Evaluate New and Existing Products and Processes; and

 How to be a Licensed Patent Agent?